 Differences between MD5 and SHA-1

 SHA1 and MD5 are both hashing algorithms with MD5 being the most efficient in terms of speed.

 However, SHA1 is the most secure algorithm compared to MD5.

 The basis of both hashing algorithms is their ability to generate an encrypted digest or hash from a message received.

 Some essential elements for both functions include:

-There can never be two similar hash or digest as data sets are unique.
+- There can never be two similar hashes or digest as data sets are unique.

 Hash algorithms are primarily designed to verify files instead of encrypting the message sent.